 Eyebrows are funny things aren't they?
-They’re like two hairy little caterpillars sitting over your eyes!
+Like two hairy little caterpillars sitting over your eyes.

 But, without them, the face can look very odd indeed...

 So that's why eyebrow hair loss can be a real concern if it becomes severe and permanent.